 Other Relevant Governance Documents

-Climate change is impacting public health, and as a healthcare company with a global presence, we must do our part to address climate change head-on.
+Climate change is impacting both environmental and human health, and as a healthcare company with a global presence, we must do our part to address climate change head-on.
 (See our Global Climate Change Policy).
-We have committed to set near-term companywide emission reduction targets in line with the latest climate science, in accord with The Science Based Target Initiative (SBTi).
-We have submitted our reductions to SBTi for validation, and we expect approval by the end of 2022.

 We are implementing energy-efficiency and emissions-reduction projects and are tracking GHG emissions monthly, evaluating GHG reductions annually and re-evaluating short- and long-term emission reduction strategies as needed to achieve our targets.